-- Crescent Bank & Trust v Jones-Bey, 2018 D.C.
-Super.
-LEXIS 15 (June 27, 2018) (trial court affirming jury verdict for consumer under D.C.
-Consumer Protection Procedure and Maryland Consumer Protection Act where gap policy did not cancel consumer’s outstanding loan balance when vehicle was totaled in an accident).
+- Crescent Bank & Trust v Jones-Bey, 2019 D.C.
+App.
+LEXIS 438 (June 27, 2018) (affirming jury verdict for consumer under D.C.
+Consumer Protection Procedure and Maryland Consumer Protection Act where gap policy did not cancel consumer’s outstanding loan balance after vehicle was totaled in an accident).

 - Plainview Fin.
 Servs. v.
 Parks, 2014 D.C.
 Super.
 LEXIS 25 (June 25, 2014) (judgment entered in favor of consumer in putative FDCPA class action, including fee award of $19,881.75).